Best Antivirus Software for Windows and Mac Computers

 These tips from CR's testers will help you find great malware protection—including some that's free

-In an era when malware is a looming threat to personal computers—not to mention smartphones, routers, and even TVs—the benefits of antivirus software are obvious.
+In an era when malware is a looming threat to our computers, the appeal of antivirus software is obvious.
 But given the wide range of options, it’s tough to choose the one that provides the best protection.
-Despite constant threats, many people choose to go without any at all.

-You don’t have to pay for solid AV protection.
-Avast Free Antivirus got high marks from our testers for its ability to stop threats against Windows computers.
-AVG Antivirus Free and Kaspersky Security Cloud Free also performed well.
+You don’t have to pay for solid protection.
+Avast Free Antivirus gets high marks from our testers for its ability to stop threats against Windows computers.
+AVG Antivirus Free, Kaspersky Security Cloud Free, and Bitdefender Antivirus Free Edition also perform well.

-Avast, which also owns AVG-branded antivirus products, came under fire last year when it was revealed that the company was using its antivirus products to collect user data, which it then sold.
+Avast, which also owns AVG-branded antivirus products, came under fire in 2020 when it was revealed that the company was using its antivirus products to collect user data, which it then sold.
 The company says it has since ceased this practice.
-Our testers rate the company's software Very Good, overall, for data privacy.
+Our testers rate the company’s software Very Good, overall, for data privacy.

-But paid programs have extra benefits.
-Shelling out money—generally $40 to $70—does get you additional protection, says Richard Fisco, who heads electronics testing for CR.
-Case in point: In addition to its top-rated malware-fighting abilities, F-Secure SAFE offers a parental filter and banking protection, along with anti-ransomware and spyware technology.
+Paid programs have extra benefits.
+Shelling out money—generally $40 to $70—does get you additional protection, says Richard Fisco, who heads electronics testing at CR.
+Case in point: In addition to its top-rated malware-fighting abilities, F-Secure Safe offers a parental filter and banking protection, along with anti-ransomware and antispyware technology.
 Other paid products provide firewalls, spam filters, password managers, and email protections.

 Another benefit to a paid program?
 With one of these, you don’t get peppered with pop-ups asking you to upgrade from the free version, Fisco says.
 “They can be almost as annoying as adware that pops up on social media and other websites, and constantly bugs you to buy something,” he says.

-Our new Advertising rating helps you determine how troublesome those pop-ups could be.
+Our advertising rating helps you determine how troublesome those pop-ups can be.

-Opening your wallet does not guarantee you a better product.
-HitmanPro Alert, $55, posted some of the lowest scores in our ratings when it came to malware protection without offering any meaningful extras.
-It also received just a Good rating for data privacy.
-Panda Dome Advanced performed almost as badly and received a Fair rating for data privacy, putting it near the bottom of the pack in that area.
+But opening your wallet does not guarantee you a better product.
+HitmanPro Alert, $55, posts some of the lowest scores in our ratings when it comes to malware protection, without offering any meaningful extras.
+It also receives just a Good rating for data privacy.
+Panda Dome Advanced performs almost as badly and receives a Fair rating for data privacy, putting it near the bottom of the pack in that area.

-Yes, Macs need AV, too.
+Yes, Macs can benefit from antivirus software, too.
 Less malware is aimed at Macs than at PCs, but that’s changing, Fisco says.
 The amount of malware written for Macs continues to rise.
-And though Windows PCs have Defender built in, Macs don’t come with anything comparable.
 As a result, Apple fans can’t afford to ignore cyberthreats any longer.

 “And if you don’t protect yourself and you get an infected file,” Fisco says, “you can pass that malware on to a friend with a Windows PC.”

-If you’re looking for free antivirus software for Mac computers, we recommend Avast Security for Mac.
-The top paid options include Kaspersky Internet Security for Mac and F-Secure SAFE.
-All three of these options received Very Good ratings for data privacy.
+If you’re looking for free antivirus software for Mac computers, we recommend Avast Security for Mac or AVG Antivirus for Mac, both of which receive Very Good ratings for data privacy.
+The top paid options include Kaspersky Internet Security for Mac, Bitdefender Antivirus for Mac, Avast Premium Security, F-Secure Safe, G Data Antivirus Mac, and Eset Cyber Security Pro.
+Of those options, Kaspersky Internet Security for Mac and Avast Premium Security receive Very Good ratings for data privacy.